-Figure 4: Trade balance of product groups of wood and wood based products 2015 and 2016 (in 1,000 m (r))
+Figure 4: Trade balance of product groups of wood and wood based products in the years 2015 to 2017 (in 1,000 m (r))

 Federal Statistical Office, calculated by Thünen Institute.
-2016: Preliminary data
+2017: Preliminary data

 The main product group of roundwood and residues shows net imports in the period considered.
 Within this main group the products had significantly different trade balances until 2013.
 While roundwood showed net imports, residues had an export surplus.
-Since 2013 also residues have a net import in quantity, while monetary values still show net exports.
+Since 2013 also residues have a net import in quantity, while monetary values still show a slight net export.

-Trade with semi-finished wood products was nearly balanced until 2013 but shows net imports since then (measured in roundwood equivalent m3 r).
-However, in monetary values semi-finished wood products still have a constant annual export surplus of about two billion

-Euros per year.
+Trade with semi-finished wood products shows a change from net imports to net exports in 2017 (preliminary data) (measured in roundwood equivalent m3 r).
+However, in monetary values semi-finished wood products still have a constant annual export surplus of about two billion Euros per year.
 Within this main product group, pulp and recovered paper show significant net imports, while the export surplus is mainly based on paper and paperboard and to a minor degree on panels and sawnwood.